slackerchris/openauto/docs/README_UPDATE_SUMMARY.md

 # README Update Summary - July 31, 2025

 ## Overview
-The main README.md has been comprehensively updated to reflect all improvements made during the July 2025 development session, transforming it from a basic project description to a comprehensive project showcase.
+The main README.md has been comprehensively updated to reflect all improvements made during the July 2025 development session, including the complete thread safety implementation, transforming it from a basic project description to a comprehensive project showcase.

 ## 📊 Quantitative Changes
 - **Length**: 111 lines → 211 lines (90% increase)